adrifok/adrifok/README.md

  <p align="center">
  <p
    <div>
 DevOps.
+Platform Engineer.
 Obsessed with Pipelines (CI/CD), Deployments, MicroServices and all those kind of stuff.
-Fullstack Developer, &#x2764 Back End - JavaScript - Node Js - AWS - GCP - Azure.
+&#x2764 Back End - JavaScript - Node Js - Python - Go.
 I'm a also a Technical IT Traslator (English- Spanish-Italian).
-+20 years of experience in IT industries: software and hardware.
++10 years of experience in IT industries: software and hardware.
-Inmerse in the world of GCP Platform (Run Cloud, Kubernetes, Dockers, Terraform, Jenkins, sonarQube)
+Inmerse in the world of Platforms (AWS, GCP, Kubernetes, Docker, Terraform, Jenkins, sonarQube, Nexus, nGinx)
    </div>
   </p>
   <a href="github.com/1999AZZAR" target="blank"><img align="center"